These are the best places to travel this summer

 8. Get out on the water at Lake Union

 Lake Union is the central spot in Seattle to enjoy all things aquatic.
-Formed by glacial erosion over 12,000 years ago, Lake Union offers kayaking, stand-up paddleboarding, seaplane journeys and even hot tub boat rentals.
+Formed by glacial erosion over 12,000 years ago, this freshwater expanse offers kayaking, stand-up paddleboarding, seaplane journeys and even hot tub boat rentals.

-And if being on the water isn’t your specialty, you can enjoy the lake from the land at Gas Works Park, which has a lovely view of the Space Needle, especially at night.
+And if being on the water isn’t your specialty, you can enjoy the views on terra firma at Gas Works Park, which has a lovely view of the Space Needle, especially at night.

 9. Enjoy Seattle’s public art

 Seattle likes to display its art out in the open with no holds barred.
 You’ll even find art installations underground in the Link stations, like the “apartment windows” in the U District station.
-Sculptures and statues decorate parks, streets and squares, from the menacing stone troll underneath a Ballard bridge (see #16!), to the iconic Jimi Hendrix statue, to the existential Waiting for the Interurban.
+Sculptures and statues decorate parks, streets and squares, from a delightful troll in Ballard (one of many scattered across the PNW) and the iconic Jimi Hendrix statue, to the existential Waiting for the Interurban.

 Seattle’s sculpture park, an outpost of the Seattle Art Museum, spreads its 3D works across a landscaped space overlooking Elliott Bay.